 Loyal Books is another public domain audiobook provider but don’t let that word scare you off!
 With over 7,000 titles, you’ll certainly find something you’ve never read and will enjoy in either their free audiobooks or eBooks sections.
 Search by genre, language, Top 100, or just by title and author.

 Unlike a lot of the sites on this list, Scribl provides books that are not in the public domain, and not normally free, for free.
 Also unlike all of the other sites on this list, there’s no way to search through just their free catalog, so you have to check each book’s price as you go.
 That being said, Scribl is committed to keeping at least 50 percent of all books on their site free no matter how many they upload.
 Want your ebook or audiobook on one of these sites?
 Scribl also helps you publish—and might even pay you—for your audiobook.

-Internet Archive has thousands of free audiobook and audio poetry downloads available.
+Internet Archive has thousands of free audiobooks and audio poetry downloads available.
 Like several of the sites we’ve listed, Internet Archive doesn’t just have its own catalog, it also allows you to search through several other audiobook providers archives and play your favorite titles through Internet Archive’s portal instead.
 You can search by year, topic, media type, and more as you search for your next favorite book.
-The only way you might have more of a selection is if you lived in the city transforming its subway cars into moving audio-libraries.

 If you’re into classic literature and philosophy, ThoughtAudio is the site for you.
 It provides a ton of free audiobooks from authors like F. Scott Fitzgerald, Mark Twain, and Virginia Wolfe.
 You can even see what’s new on the site by clicking the “new postings” section.
 Enjoy listening!